clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Basic Port Scans.md

 ```

 ## UDP Scan
-* UDP is a connectionless protocol, and hence it does not require any handshake for connection establishment.
+* UDP is a connectionless protocol.
+* Does not require any handshake for connection establishment.
-* We cannot guarantee that a service listening on a UDP port would respond to our packets.
+* Cannot guarantee that a service listening on a UDP port would respond to Nmap packets.
-* However, if a UDP packet is sent to a closed port, an ICMP port unreachable error (type 3, code 3) is returned.
-* You can select UDP scan using the -sU option; moreover, you can combine it with another TCP scan.
-* The following figure shows that if we send a UDP packet to an open UDP port, we cannot expect any reply in return.
+* Cannot expect any reply in return if a UDP packet is sent to an open UDP port.
-* Therefore, sending a UDP packet to an open port won’t tell us anything.
-* However, as shown in the figure below, we expect to get an ICMP packet of type 3, destination unreachable, and code 3, port unreachable.
-* In other words, the UDP ports that don’t generate any response are the ones that Nmap will state as open.
+  * UDP ports that do not generate any response are the ones that Nmap will state as open.
-* In the Wireshark capture below, we can see that every closed port will generate an ICMP packet destination unreachable (port unreachable).
+* If a UDP packet is sent to a closed port an ICMP packet of type 3, destination unreachable, and code 3, port unreachable is returned.
-* Launching a UDP scan against this Linux server proved valuable, and indeed, we learned that port 111 is open.
-On the other hand, Nmap cannot determine whether UDP port 68 is open or filtered.
+* Select UDP scan using the `-sU` option.
 ```
 sudo nmap -sU 10.10.145.131